A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

+which is a close analogue to the relation~\eqref{S}.
+As in the case of the sextic potential, at the classical level this duality relation is merely a curious mathematical fact.
+However after quantisation it leads to the energy spectrum reflection property of the Lam\'e potential that was studied in \cite{Dual,Kha,shata}.

-It would be worth noting that the origin of the factor of two in the equation~\eqref{S} is slightly different from that of the one emerging in~\eqref{Ss}.
-In the former case, one has two symmetric wells in the potential.
-In the latter, we have two options for the particle~---~either to move from left to right or from right to left.
-In both cases, the action is an integral along the non-contractible loop.
+It is worth noting that the origin of the factor of 2 in equation~\eqref{S} is slightly different from that of the one emerging in~\eqref{Ss}.
+In the former case, one has two symmetric wells in the potential which merge above the local maximum.
+In the latter, above the maximum we have two options for the particle~---~either to move from left to right or from right to left.
+In both cases, the action is an integral along a non-contractible loop.